 |Apollo 11||Neil Armstrong||Michael Collins||Buzz Aldrin||16 Jul 1969||195:18:35|

-- Apollo 11 was the first of the Apollo moon landings.
+- Apollo 11 was the first of the manned Apollo moon landings.

 - Apollo 11 was the first manned mission to land on the moon.

-- Around 20 minutes later Buzz Aldrin joined him to become the second person to walk on the moon.
-Aldrin’s first words were “Magnificent desolation.”
+- Around 20 minutes later Buzz Aldrin joined him to become the second person to walk on the moon and they had a conversation:

 - They spent over two hours together outside the spacecraft and collected 47.51 pounds (21.55 kg) of lunar material to bring back to Earth.

 - Michael Collins piloted Columbia command module alone in lunar orbit.
-In his book Collins reveals Aldrin lobbied to be the first astronaut to walk on the moon and said “I think he [Aldrin] resents not being first on the moon more than he appreciates being second.“
+In his book Collins reveals Aldrin lobbied to be the first astronaut to walk on the moon:

 - Apollo 11 CM Columbia splashed down on 24 July 1969 in the Pacific Ocean, retrieved by USS Hornet.